 Once I had a girlfriend from Venezuela, and whenever she kissed me, she’d run her hands through my hair and laugh.
 “You have a baby’s hair,” she’d say in Spanish, and I wasn’t fluent enough to tell if if she was mocking or complimenting me.

 Really, what she was doing was comparing me to someone else, which is never a compliment to anyone.

-This woman had thick, dark hair that framed her face in tight ringlets, and the effect always took my breath away.
-She was neither feminine nor masculine.
-She was just extremely beautiful in a self-made way.
+This woman had thick, dark hair that framed her face in tight ringlets, and the effect took my breath away no matter how cross I was with her.
+She was neither feminine nor masculine, just extremely beautiful in a self-made way.
 She wore enormous green glasses and lots of layers in different shades of the same color, and she had very long lashes and very soft skin and very hard muscles.
 I liked touching her and I liked her touching me, and we were always better off when we didn’t talk.

-Still she smelled and felt wonderful and I liked our small adventures–we’d meet somewhere off the beaten track for an afternoon drink and then fall into a sex warp in a hotel room until she had to go to a couple’s thing.
+Still she smelled and felt wonderful and I liked our small adventures.
+We’d meet somewhere off the beaten track for an afternoon drink and then a sex warp in a hotel room until she had to rush off to a couple’s thing.
 My girlfriend seemed more aroused by betrayal than any physical act, but I’d thrill every time she’d lay her strong hands upon me.

-It was the surprise that it was happening again that always caught me.
+It was the surprise that it was happening again–that we were happening again–that always caught me.

 That much was true, anyway.
 I liked my girlfriend’s wife better than I liked my girlfriend–she was more honest and more discerning.
 But this was why I could never be around the two of them together.
 Our sadism was already too much to bear.

 Eventually the affair fell apart in a very predictable, bloody way, and now I don’t spend time with either of them though we still have professional alliances and mutual friends.
 In a city like New York, this is easy to achieve if you’re not the type to talk out of school, which we three are not.